 The Latest Major Version is iOS 14 and iPadOS 14

-The latest major version of Apple’s iOS operating system is iOS 11, which was first released on September 19, 2019. iPads got iPadOS 13.1—based on iOS 13.1—on September 24, 2019.
-Apple releases new major versions of iOS roughly once every twelve months.
+The latest major version of Apple’s iOS operating system is iOS 13, which Apple first released on September 19, 2019. iPads got iPadOS 13.1—based on iOS 13.1—on September 24, 2019.
+Apple releases new major versions of iOS and iPadOS roughly once every twelve months.